IntersectMBO/plutus/plutus-tx/README.md

-# plutus-tx: PlutusTx Haskell support
+# plutus-tx: Plutus Tx Haskell support

-This provides support for writing Plutus Tx programs in Haskell using Template Haskell.
+This provides support for writing Plutus Tx programs in Haskell.

-This package just provides support for Plutus Tx, if you are looking for support for writing smart contracts using Plutus Tx, please look in `wallet-api`.
+This package just provides support for Plutus Tx, if you are looking for support for writing smart contracts using Plutus Tx, please look in `plutus-wallet-api`.

+## Using `plutus-tx`

+More extensive tutorials are available in `plutus-tutorial`.

+### Compiling Haskell code

+The entry point is the `compile` function, which takes a typed Template Haskell quote and compiles it into a Plutus Tx program (represented as a `CompiledCode`) at Haskell compilation time.

+### Lifting Haskell values at runtime

+Haskell values can be lifted into code at runtime using the `lift` functions.

+Instances of the `Lift` typeclass should be created only with the `makeLift` Template Haskell function.

+Lifting can be used to pass values to compiled Plutus Tx programs using `applyCode`.

 ## Haskell language support

 In general, most "straightforward" Haskell should work.

 The things that don't work broadly fall into a few categories:
-- Not implemented yet
-- Incompatible with the design of Plutus Core
-- Requires access to function definitions
-    - Normal function uage requires `INLINEABLE` in some circumstances (external packages)
-    - Typeclass dictionaries
-- Use of coercions required
-- Assumes "normal" codegen
-- Miscellaneous difficult features

-In addition, there are some features that do not work but which we plan to support.

-Here are a few notable items that do not work:

 - Not implemented yet
     - Mutually recursive datatypes